gajabaar/gajabaar/OSCP-Fellowship.markdown

 - Is this a giveaway?
 Nope.
 This is a collaboration.
 We would like to work with you on making your plans easier.
 Plan to take lead on your roadmap but expect changes as the mentors see fit.

 - Do I start with OSCP labs from Day 1?
 Depends on your current skill level.
 If you are just starting, we might direct you to more accessible resources like TryHackMe, HackTheBox, Proving Grounds, VulnHub before we are convinced that you can get on the OSCP labs.
-Even if you are a more seasoned practitioner, we might still suggest you cover the foundational resources available out there (ex. tjnull's list: [https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=0](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=0)) before jumping into OSCP labs.
+Even if you are a more seasoned practitioner, we might still suggest you cover the foundational resources available out there (ex. [tjnull's list](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=0)) before jumping into OSCP labs.
 Consider including this as part of your roadmap.